thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 	- configurable before app start
 ## UMM
 - provides dynamic memory allocation
-- allocates region of memory as a unified memory container that is shared by execution and storage
+- allocates region of memory as a unified memory container
+	- shared by execution and storage
 - borrowing of memory is possible bw storage and execution
 	- storage can borrow unused execution memory
 	- execution can borrow storage memory irrespective of whether it is in use or not
 - additional to heap and off-heap, there is external process memory
-	- kind of memory is mainly used for PySpark and SparkR applications
+	- this kind of memory is mainly used for PySpark and SparkR applications
 	- these processes reside outside the JVM
 #### Heap memory
+- by default spark uses on-heap mem only
+	- this size is configured by `spark.executor.memory` parameter when the spark application starts
+	- can be set while initiating spark session
+- the concurrent tasks running inside executor share the JVM's on-heap memory
+- spark supports three mem regions within an executor
+	- reserved memory
+	- user memory
+		- set by (exec mem - reserved)\*(1 - `spark.memory.fraction`)
+	- spark memory
+		- set by (executor mem - reserved)\*`spark.memory.fraction`
+		- spark mem = storage mem + execution mem
+			- storage mem = `spark.memory.storageFraction` *

 [Spark Memory Management - Cloudera Community - 317794](https://community.cloudera.com/t5/Community-Articles/Spark-Memory-Management/ta-p/317794#toc-hId-1674349369)